 A limited production of 200 cars was made to homologate the car for Group B competition.
 It can be easily differentiated from the other Visa models by the “X” in between the “Citroën chevrons” on the front grille.

 The car was quite difficult to handle in tight spaces since it didn’t sport a centre differential.
 As such, a button was placed on the dashboard to disconnect the read axle and allow for easier parking manoeuvres.
-This made the Mille Pistes not quite the ideal city car but it could humble sportier cars on the dusty back roads.
+This made the Mille Pistes not quite the ideal city car but it could humble more powerful and sportier cars on the dusty back roads.

 ROAD CAR SPECIFICATIONS

 Please CLICK HERE for the specifications of these cars.

 AWIN Affiliates Program – by purchasing books with the links provided here you are also helping to support the Rally Group B Shrine!*